-79. Environmental interaction refers to the interaction between the crop plants and their receiving environment.
+- 79. Environmental interaction refers to the interaction between the crop plants and their receiving environment.
 The environmental interaction data collected in field trials in 2017 included plant response to abiotic stressors, disease and insect damage.
 At least three abiotic stressors, three diseases and three insect pests (arthropods) were evaluated four times during the growing season, at leaf development (BBCH 11-14), stem elongation (BBCH 31-39), flowering (BBCH 61-67) and pod development (BBCH 71-89).
 Comparisons between RF3 juncea canola and the non-GM control line, as well as three commercial non-GM B. juncea varieties (reference varieties), were carried out for each of the stressor categories across twelve field trial sites.
-The stressors selected varied from site to site as appropriate for individual site conditions, based on the environment of each site (BASF, 2020b).

-80. Plant responses to abiotic stress, disease damage and arthropod damage was qualitatively assessed.
-The symptoms were assessed using a four-point qualitative rating scale: None (no damage), Slight (minor damage), Moderate (intermediate between Slight and Severe) and Severe (high damage).
+The stressors selected varied from site to site as appropriate for individual site conditions, based on the environment of each site (BASF, 2020b). - 80.
+Plant responses to abiotic stress, disease damage and arthropod damage was qualitatively scored.
+The symptoms were scored using a four-point qualitative rating scale: None (no damage), Slight (minor damage), Moderate (intermediate between Slight and Severe) and Severe (high damage).
 The abiotic stressors were selected from cold stress, drought, excess moisture, flood, hail injury, heat stress, nutrient deficiency, soil crusting and wind damage.
-Diseases were selected from Alternaria black spot, anthracnose, Aster yellows, black leg, bacterial leaf spot, clubroot, Downey mildew, Fusarium wilt, powdery mildew, Phytophthora root rot, Pythium, Rhizoctonia, Sclerotinia, seedling disease complex and wirestem.
-Arthropods included were alfalfa loopers, aphids, Bertha armyworms, cabbage worms, cabbage seedpod weevils, clover cut worms, diamond back moth, flea beetles, grasshoppers, Lygus bugs, red backed cutworms, red turnip beetles, root maggots and thrips.

-81. A total of 425 comparisons between RF3 juncea canola and the control, or reference varieties, were carried out.
-No biologically relevant differences were observed between RF3 juncea canola and the control, or the reference varieties, for the selected stressors at any site.
-This indicates that the environmental responses of RF3 juncea canola were similar to those of its non-GM parent and other non-GM varieties.
+Diseases were selected from Alternaria black spot, anthracnose, Aster yellows, black leg, bacterial leaf spot, clubroot, downey mildew, Fusarium wilt, powdery mildew, Phytophthora root rot, Pythium, Rhizoctonia, Sclerotinia, seedling disease complex and wirestem.
+Arthropods included were alfalfa loopers, aphids, Bertha armyworms, cabbage worms, cabbage seedpod weevils, clover cut worms, diamond back moth, flea beetles, grasshoppers, Lygus bugs, red backed cutworms, red turnip beetles, root maggots and thrips. - 81.
+A total of 425 comparisons between RF3 juncea canola and the control, or reference varieties, were carried out for abiotic stressors.
+Although some minor differences were observed, as is expected in biological data, no consistent differences for individual stressors were observed across sampling timepoints or across sites.
+Therefore, these differences were not considered indicative of a consistent plant response associated with the introduced traits, and as such the environmental responses of RF3 juncea canola were considered similar to those of its non-GM parent and other non-GM varieties.
+These findings are consistent with the observations on RF3 canola (the GM parent from which RF3 juncea canola was bred conventionally).